 The ripper is a massive machine gun that fires from three different barrels.
 The weapon was originally planned to be an M16; however, it was redesigned to look like Duke Nukem 3D's iconic ripper after the development team changed game engines and decided to create full 3D renders of each weapon, one of the only intelligent moves made regarding the game's arsenal.

-The rocket-propelled grenade launcher fires one rocket at a time and is designed after the same RPG in Duke Nukem 3D.
-You can guide the launched grenade by keeping your reticule on your target after the rocket has been fired, but this is stupid, as it has been since Half-Life, as it forces the player to take damage while exposed.
+The rocket-propelled grenade launcher fires one rocket at a time and is designed after the same RPG in Duke Nukem 3D. players can guide the launched grenade by keeping the reticule on the target after the rocket has been fired.

 The shrink ray lets players shrink enemies.
 By shrinking an enemy, the player can easily squash them with Duke's boot.
 Also, shrunken enemies have less firepower when shrunk.
 The shrink ray was born more than a decade ago, as it is one of the legacy weapons from Duke Nukem 3D.